Generalization of Faddeev--Popov Rules in Yang--Mills Theories: N=3,4 BRST Symmetries: Generalization of the Faddeev--Popov method

 For instance, the ghost-dependent functional, $S_{\mathrm{add}(3)}$, with cubic and quartic in fictitious fields terms is derived from the expression:

-where we have omitted vanishing terms, $\big[C^{p}, C^{q}\big]\varepsilon_{pqr} \equiv 0$, and with use of the antisymmetry in $p,q,r$ as well as the integration by parts the representation (\ref{addxi3}) immediately follows from (\ref{eaddxi3}).
+where we have omitted vanishing terms, $\big[C^{p}, C^{q}\big]\varepsilon_{pqr} \equiv 0$, and have used of the antisymmetry in $p,q,r$ as well as the integration by parts.
+The representation (\ref{addxi3}) immediately follows from (\ref{eaddxi3}).
 Note, the each term in $S_{\mathrm{add}(3)}$, which determine the interaction vertexes from the sector of fictitious fields, contains the space-time differential operator for any gauge from $R_\xi$-gauges, that looks as more nontrivial analog of $S_{\mathrm{add}}$ (\ref{Sadd}) for $N=2$ BRST symmetry.

 Let us study some consequences of the suggested $N=3$ BRST transformations.
 As in the $N=1,2$ BRST case, the $N=3$ invariance, for the corresponding generating functionals of Green's functions, ${Z}_{3|\Psi}(\widetilde{J})$ , ${W}_{3|\Psi}(\widetilde{J})$ and effective action, $\Gamma_{3|\Psi}(\langle\widetilde{\Phi}_{(3)}\rangle)$: